Political Asylum and Refugee

-For a legal definition of expatriate, see section 101(a)(42) of the Immigration and status Act (INA).You may ask for a referral for an expatriate standing solely from outside of the U.S. For additional data concerning refugees, see the Refugees section.
+For a legal definition of expatriate, see section 101(a)(42) of the Immigration and Nationality Act (INA).You may ask for a referral for an expatriate standing solely from outside of the U.S. For additional data concerning refugees, see the Refugees section.

 Asylum standing may be a type of protection on the market to individuals who:

 Are seeking admission at a port of entry

 You may apply for asylum within the U.S. despite your country of origin or your current immigration standing.
 For additional data concerning asylum standing, see the Asylum section.

 A refugee’s status is normally determined by the government.
 Among asylum applicants, each government decides according to its established national procedures who should be given refugee status.
 People who have left their home country for safety reasons and are afraid to return there can apply for asylum and refugee status.

 Refugee protection is granted to foreigners already in the United States or who arrive at the border who are refugees under international law.
 The 1951 Convention and 1967 Protocol define a refugee as a person unable or unwilling to return to his or her home country and unable to obtain protection there.